hw538/docs-cfdnapro/docs/tutorials/tutorial_2.rst

-Sequencing errors occurring during the nucleotide addition stage in the sequencing flowcell can be suppressed by selecting mismatches/mutations that are overlapped by both paired-end reads.
+Sequencing errors occurring during the nucleotide addition stage in the sequencing flowcell can be suppressed by selecting mismatches/mutations that are supported by both paired-end reads.

-Therefore, the ``readBam()`` function not only annotates each fragment with whether it overlaps a mutation locus and whether it has the ``REF`` or ``ALT`` base, but also includes paired-end overlap information.
+Therefore, the ``readBam()`` function not only annotates each fragment/read-pair with information on whether it covers a mutation locus and whether it has the ``REF`` or ``MUT`` base, but also includes paired-end read overlap information.
-This indicates whether both reads overlap the mutation locus or only of the reads overlaps the mutation locus
+This indicates whether only one of the paired-end reads covers the mutation locus (SO - single-read overlap), or both reads overlap the mutation locus with concordant mutation locus bases (CO - concordant read overlap) or discordant bases (DO - discordant read overlap).
-(SO - single-read overlap),
-and whether the paired read bases agree
-(CO - concordant read overlap) or disagree (DO - dicordant read overlap).

-Below are the different scenarios of running the ``readBam()`` function:
+Below are the different scenarios for running the ``readBam()`` function:

 .. code:: R

   # Process all fragments present within the BAM file without mutational annotation
-  readBam(bamfile = "path/to/bamfile.bam")
+  readBam(bamfile = "path/to/bamfile.bam",
+          mutation_file = NULL)

   # Process all fragments present within the BAM file with additional mutation annotation
   readBam(bamfile = "path/to/bamfile.bam",
-          mutation_file = "/path/to/mutation_file.tsv")
+          mutation_file = "/path/to/mutation_file.tsv",
+          mut_fragments_only = FALSE)

   # Process fragments that overlap loci indicated in the mutation file
   readBam(bamfile = "path/to/bamfile.bam",
           mutation_file = "/path/to/mutation_file.tsv",
-          mut_fragments_only = TRUE)

-  # Process fragments that overlap loci generated during the pileup
-  readBam(bamfile = "path/to/bamfile.bam",
-          call_mutations = TRUE,
           mut_fragments_only = TRUE)